onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 we need to upgrade our capacity to learn
 We are failing at raising humans

+What if our games taught skills that the GB needs?

 We must consciously raise the awareness and education of the so-called masses

+> "My hope is someday, when the next Aristotle is alive, we can capture the underlying worldview of that Aristotle - in a computer.
+And someday, some student will be able not only to read the words Aristotle wrote, but ask Aristotle a question - and get an answer!" - [Steve Jobs, 1985](https://x.com/sjobs_stories/status/1748435166349975643)

 > "People think of education as something they can finish." - [Isaac Asimov](https://www.goodreads.com/quotes/696664-people-think-of-education-as-something-they-can-finish)